+The hexahedral mesh of the hand model, shown in of Fig. 5 contains 202,974 hexahedra and was generated in SCIRun and optimized in CUBIT.
 The mesh was generated by using the process described in the heading to this section, namely first creating a regular grid of hexahedra that was 5% larger than a tight bounding box around the hand geometry.
 The size of the elements was uniform throughout the grid, and was chosen to be roughly the same size as the elements in the original triangle mesh.
 To obtain a sharper boundary near the wrist, the original bounding box was moved slightly to allow the original triangle mesh to extend past the boundary of the regular hexahedral grid.
 Two hexahedral sheets were then placed in the grid using the original triangle mesh as a guide.